makakken/roseguarden/docs/docs/nodeactions.md

     },
     "actions" : [
         {
             "action": "updateSettings",
         }
     ]
 ```

-The node have to respond with a `syncNodeSettings`-action to the server as fast as possible.
+The node have to respond with a `syncNodeSettings`-action to the server.

 E.g.: